harshitvasu/just-notes/modern-history/spectrum-5.md

 Causes
-The outbreak of the first of the Anglo-Sikh wars has been attributed to the action of the Sikh army crossing the River 118 ✫ A Brief History of Modern India
+The outbreak of the first of the Anglo-Sikh wars has been attributed to the action of the Sikh army crossing the River

 Sutlej on December 11, 1845.
 This was seen as an aggressive manoeuvre that provided the English with the justification to declare war.
 The causes were, however, much more complex